 We have three primary elements of total direct compensation-base salary, annual incentive and long-term incentive.
-Our long-term incentive is delivered through Performance Stock Units ("PSUs" or "Performance Stock Units") and Restricted Stock Units ("RSUs").
+Our long-term incentive is delivered through Performance Stock Units ("PSUs") and Restricted Stock Units ("RSUs").

 The majority of our NEOs' compensation is performance-based and not guaranteed.
 The following table summarizes the key elements of our executive compensation program and describes why each element is provided: